 No student will be allowed to participate in Commencement exercises until all degree requirements have been met.
 The following requirements must be met for earning the degree:

-- 1. completion of the credit hours specified in the approved program of study - 2. a minimum cumulative GPA of 3.0 (B) - 3. a passing score on the final evaluation (M.Ed. degree)
+- 1. completion of the credit hours specified in the approved program of study - 2. a minimum cumulative GPA of 3.0 (B) - 3. a passing score on the comprehensive examination (M.Ed. degree) - 4. payment of all fees